 Your circadian rhythm works best when you have regular sleep habits, like going to bed at night and waking up in the morning around the same times from day to day.
 When things get in the way, like a late night TV session or jet lag, you can disrupt your circadian rhythm.

-Your body loves routine.
+Your body loves a sleeping routine.